Legacy of Robert E. Howard: Howard's estate

 In his will Robert E. Howard left his literary estate to his friend Lindsey Tyson.
 Dr. Isaac Howard attempted to cover this up but the news made its way to Tyson anyway.
 However, Tyson was shaken by his friend's suicide and wanted nothing to do with it.
 After some delays, the Callahan County court eventually granted the estate to Howard's father.
 Robert's agent, Kline, agreed to perform the same job for Isaac as well as working to collect the money still owed.
 They sold some of Robert's unsold manuscripts and attempted to arrange publication of collected editions.

 The first Robert E. Howard novel was A Gent from Bear Creek, printed by British publisher Herbert Jenkins in 1937.
-It was based on Howard's Breckenridge Elkins stories, which he has edited together and partially rewritten to form a continuous story.
+It was based on Howard's Breckenridge Elkins stories, which he had edited together and partially rewritten to form a continuous story.
 The novel was not successful and very few copies still exist today.

 In 1942, Dr. Howard moved to the town Ranger to help in a clinic run by Dr. Pere M. Kuykendall.
 Dr. Howard died of a heart attack on November 12, 1944.
 His body was buried with his wife and son in Brownwood.
 He left all that he owned to Dr. Kuykendall, including Robert Howard's literary rights, with the exception of a trunk of Robert E. Howard's papers, about half of his written output, which were sent to E. Hoffmann Price in California.
 In 1946, Howard's agent, Otis Adelbert Kline, also died and his agency was bought by Oscar J. Friend.